Available in: Enterprise

 Use the Views drop-down menu to select a dashboard view.
 The Default View includes audit transactions from today through tomorrow using the UTC (Universal Time Coordinated) time zone.

-Additionally, you can create and save custom views from frequently-used dashboard filter settings; each saved view can be named and selected again at any time from the the Views drop-down menu.
+Additionally, you can create and save custom views from frequently-used dashboard filter settings; each saved view can be named and selected again at any time from the Views drop-down menu.
 Your currently-selected view is remembered the next time you access Audit Logs.

 Step-by-Step: How to Save an Audit Log View